|

 All consumed JMS messages support the

-acknowledgemethod for use when a client has specified that its JMS session's consumed messages are to be explicitly acknowledged.
-By invokingacknowledgeon a consumed message, a client acknowledges all messages consumed by the session that the message was delivered to.Calls to
+on a consumed message, a client acknowledges all messages consumed by the session that the message was delivered to.Calls to

-acknowledgeare ignored for both transacted sessions and sessions specified to use implicit acknowledgement modes.A client may individually acknowledge each message as it is consumed, or it may choose to acknowledge messages as an application-defined group (which is done by calling acknowledge on the last received message of the group, thereby acknowledging all messages consumed by the session.)
+are ignored for both transacted sessions and sessions specified to use implicit acknowledgement modes.A client may individually acknowledge each message as it is consumed, or it may choose to acknowledge messages as an application-defined group (which is done by calling acknowledge on the last received message of the group, thereby acknowledging all messages consumed by the session.)

 Messages that have been received but not acknowledged may be redelivered.